puppetlabs/puppetlabs-pam_tools/REFERENCE.md

 ### <a name="kots_upload"></a>`kots_upload`

 Upload the given source directory on the target host to the Kots admin-console, and optionally deploy it.
 Assumes a version of the application is already installed.
+This task is a wrapper around `kubectl-kots upload`.

 **Supports noop?** false